 The D chord uses the D, G, B, and E strings (4th, 3rd, 2nd, and 1st strings).
 That means that you don’t want to play the two thickest strings (the A and low E strings) for the D chord.

 If you’re ever unsure, check back on the chord diagram.
 Remember, the Xs mean that you don’t play those strings, while the Os means you play that string open.

 Now that you have your fingers placed, try strumming down with your pick or thumb towards the ground.
 Start with the D string and smoothly strum all the way through the high E string.

 As you strum, think about where you are starting the strum.
 I know I’m packing on the details, but keeping these things in mind will help your playing grow further down the line.

 It’s totally fine to “go wild” and strum away on the D chord.
 Don’t ignore that urge!
-However, when you’re in practice mode — that is, when you are learning something new and want to improve on it — be cognizant of the strings you plucking.
+However, when you’re in practice mode — that is, when you are learning something new and want to improve on it — be cognizant of the strings you’re plucking.

 If you aren’t careful about what strings you play for the D chord, you’ll end up with a muddy, unclear, and dissonant chord.

-Does your D Chord Sound like this?
+Does Your D Chord Sound Like This?